ForrestChew/live-nft-auction-front-end/README.md

    `POLYGONSCAN_API_KEY=XXXXXXXXXXXXXXX..........` Used to verify contracts. <br>
    `AUCTION_OWNER_ADDR=0x0000......` The address you want to make the auction owner. <br>
    `LIVE_AUCTION_ADDR=` Once your auction contract is deployed, add it's address here. <br>
-   `NFT_FACTORY_ADDR=` These setup steps assume you are familiar with NFTs, so if you would like to use the NFT contract in this project, add it's address here after deplyment.
-If you are using your own NFT contract, make sure to approve the auction's contract address before listing it. <br>
+   `NFT_FACTORY_ADDR=` These setup steps assume you are familiar with NFTs, so if you would like to use the NFT contract provided in this repo, add it's address here after deplyment.
+If you are using your own NFT contract, make sure to approve the auction's contract address before listing an NFT. <br>
    Create a second .env file in the `live-nft-auction/download_live_auction_listing_images` directory and add: <br>
    `WEB3_PROJECT_ID=https://polygon-mumbai.g.alchemy.com/v2/xxxxxxx.........` <br>
    `LIVE_AUCTION_ADDR=` Once your auction contract is deployed, add it's address here. <br>